CNN’s guide to the most important elections of 2026

 May 16: Louisiana

+Republican Sen. Bill Cassidy is facing a challenge from Rep. Julia Letlow, who launched a primary bid in January after receiving Trump’s endorsement.

-Republican Sen. Bill Cassidy is being challenged from the right after voting to convict Trump during his second impeachment trial in 2021 following the January 6 attack on the US Capitol.
-Cassidy’s opposition includes State Treasurer John Fleming and state Sen. Blake Miguez.
+Cassidy has largely supported the president’s second-term agenda but has voiced concerns about the administration’s moves on vaccines and was one of seven GOP senators who voted to convict Trump during his second impeachment trial in 2021 following the attack on the US Capitol.
+Other Republicans running include State Treasurer John Fleming and state Sen. Blake Miguez.

 Louisiana’s switch to a partisan primary system could also be a factor, favoring GOP candidates who position themselves as the most MAGA-aligned alternative to Cassidy.